Header Few Minute Wonders: September 2008

 Sanaikizhangu Masiyal/ Mushed Yam(Igname)

-Sanaikizhangu/Yam or Suran is a root vegetable that has this earthy taste.
-Mostly the frozen kind of it is found in the U.S and so I always like to eat a lot of it when I go back home.
-Sanaikizhangu is used to prepare curry/poriyal, masiyal, chips or in kozhambu.
+Sanaikizhangu/ Elephant foot yam or Suran is a root vegetable that has an earthy taste.
+Mostly the frozen kind of it is found in the U.S. Sanaikizhangu is used to prepare curry/poriyal, masiyal, chips or in kozhambu.
 In whatever form they come they are very tasty.
-I happened to have a packet of frozen suran and decided to make masiyal for dinner.
-Masiyal is a mushed version of the cooked vegetable with some lime juice to make it a tangy and green chillies to add spice.
+With the frozen suran, I made some masiyal for dinner.
+Masiyal is a mushed version of the cooked vegetable with is like a gaucamole of suran.

 Gadgets: